ssbgp/data-tools/README.md

 1. Run the tool.

-    plot-inv-cumsum conf.json
+    inv-cumsum conf.json

+This will output:

-This will output an HTML file called `times-inv-cumsum.csv`.
+1. an HTML file called `inv-cumsum.html`.
 The corresponding plot will show two traces, (1) a trace using continuous red line, corresponding to the ICS of BGP, and (2) a trace using a dashed green line, corresponding to the ICS of SS-BGP.

+1. a CSV file called `inv-cumsum.csv` with column for BGP and another for SS-BGP.

+###### How to ask for help?

+Use option `-h/--help`.

+    inv-cumsum --help

-Finally, to ask for help, use option `-h/--help`.
-It prints an help message showing its usage pattern and all options with their corresponding descriptions.
+This command prints an help message showing its usage pattern and all options with their corresponding descriptions.

-    plot-inv-cumsum --help